elap733/NBA-Injuries-Analysis/README.md

 # NBA-Injuries-Analysis
-This README provides an overview of the NBA-Injury-Analyses project; a project to web-scrape, clean, process, and visualize National Basketball League injury data.
+This README provides an overview of the NBA-Injury-Analyses project contained within this repository.
+This project consists of web-scraping (from multiple sources), intensive data cleaning, data processing (merging datasets, feature engineering), and the creation of visualizations to generate insights.

 ## Table of contents
 * [Motivation](#motivation)